dimmy82/search-query-parser-cdylib/README.md

 step 1. and 4. are same to the java sample

-### 2. create static method to link the cdylib binary
+### 2. create external function to link the cdylib binary

 ```javascript
 @file:JvmName("SearchQueryParser")